 "Collection Habsburg" was presented to the public in Blühnbach castle.

 In 1998, the company received the National Award and since then is allowed to use the federal coat of arms in commercial transactions.
-Since 2004, Theresa Bartolot is the sole managing director.
+In 2004, Theresa Bartolot took over as

 In our hat manufacture in Werfen we produce Zapf hats in fifteen individual production steps.